 - Areas with a Young Single Adult (YSA) stake - o If you live in an area with a YSA stake, you will likely have a steady stream of newly engaged couples that would benefit from AE.
-If this is your situation, make an appointment with the YSA stake president and explain to him what you have to offer.
-If he is amenable, ask to take 10 minutes at a YSA bishops' training to meet the bishops and give them an overview of AE, answer their questions and then request that bishops send engaged couples to you.
-It is critical that bishops have some in-person contact with you so that they can get a sense of who you are and what AE is so they will feel comfortable referring couples to you.
-After the meeting, make sure to send a follow up email to all of the bishops with your contact info. - Alternatively, you could make an appointment with each of the YSA bishops for a more personalized explanation of AE. - Finally, and generally least effective, you could send an email to all of the YSA bishops explaining what you have to offer.
+If this is your situation, make an appointment with the YSA stake president and/or stake relief society president and explain to them what you have to offer.
+If they are amenable, ask the stake president if you can take 10 minutes at a YSA bishops' training to meet the bishops and give them an overview of AE, answer their questions and then request that bishops send engaged couples to you.
+Do the same with the stake relief society president in a YSA ward relief society stake meeting.
+It is critical that bishops and relief society presidents have some in-person contact with you so that they can get a sense of who you are and what AE is and feel comfortable referring couples to you.
+After the meeting, make sure to send a follow up email with your contact info to all the bishops and ward relief society presidents. - Alternatively, you could make an appointment with each of the YSA bishops and ward relief society presidents for a more personalized explanation of AE. - Finally, and generally least effective, you could send an email to all of the YSA bishops explaining what you have to offer.
 Because bishops receive so many church-related emails, AE information is likely to get buried with all of their other administrative communication.
-An in-person contact will yield far better results. - An example of a "YSA bishop's email" is included in the appendix.
+An in-person contact will yield far better results. - o Once a year, request to do a "check-in" at their bishop council meeting and stake relief society training meeting to inform new leaders and remind existing leaders about AE.